 What does this have to do with weddings, Katherine?

 Oh, ye of little faith.
-As I continue in my quest to prove that I can relate almost anything to weddings, I invite you to join me in chilling the h*ck out.
+As I continue in my quest to prove that I can relate almost anything to weddings, I invite you to beat wedding stress and join me in chilling the h*ck out.

 Wedding planning is a stressful business.
 I know it, you know it, we all know it.
 It is a truth universally acknowledged that a person engaged in planning a wedding must be in want of chilling the h*ck out.
 So while I can help take some of that stress away by sorting your wedding stationery (plug, plug), other things out of your control may go a little awry and send you into a stress spiral.
 As the big day approaches and your guests/family/significant other may be less than cooperative about who sits with who or on how urgent it is that they RSVP, you may find yourself feeling a little… tense.